A random integral calculus on generalized s-selfdecomposable probability measures

 Note that for $s\in\Rset$ we have

 Finally, let us recall that

-For infinity divisibility on Banach spaces we refer to the monograph by Araujo-Gin\'e (1980), Chapter 3, Section 6, p.
-136. Let us emphasize here that the characterization (24) of L\'evy spectral measures is NOT true on infinite dimensional Banach spaces !
+For infinity divisibility on Banach spaces we refer to the monograph by Araujo and Gin\'e (1980) or Linde (1983) or Ledoux and Talagrand (1991).
+Let us emphasize here that the characterization (15) of L\'evy spectral measures is NOT true on infinite dimensional Banach spaces !
 However, it holds true on Hilbert spaces; cf. Parthasarathy (1967), Chapter VI.

 For this note it is important to have the following technical result: \begin{lem} If the random integral $A\equiv \int_{(a,b]} h(t)dY_{\nu}(r(t))$ exists then we have